Iris-Smok/JoyfulBookstore-PP5/README.md

 | 11  | Aa a **user** I can easily see list of products so that I can view what shop can offer
 | 12  | As a **user** I can sort product by category so that I can easily find what I'm looking for
 | 13  | As a **user** I can filter products by rating, price and name so that I can easily find what I'm looking for
-| 14  | As a **user** I can search for products using the search form so I can find products by name, author or description
+| 14  | As a **user** I can search for products using the search form so that I can find products by name, author or description
-| 15  | As a **user** I can see the product details page, which displays the product name, rating, price and short description
+| 15  | As a **user** I can see the product details page, which displays the product name, rating, price, short description and comments
 | 16  | As a **user** I can select quantity of the desire product that I want to purchase
 | 17  | As a **user** I can see rating and reviews so that I can read other users opinions
 | 18  | As a **user** I am notified about any changes I have made so that I have a clear understanding of what has been completed/updated/failed